 The Marker not only measures the pollution of London, but it also marks both individual and collective journeys.
 It is used as an indicator and a starting point for new expeditions through London.
 Furthermore, by promoting sustainability and providing information about the present state of the capital, it inspires to improve it.

 Sustainability is a key consideration in our concept; both in its design and its function.
-The Marker is intentionally designed to inform people about the locale and to inspire a journey through BEE Midtown’s network.
-We want people to utilise the wayfinding aspect to connect with BEE Midtown’s locations and our vision is that this acts as the first of several similar kiosks, creating an inspirational walking route through the City.
+The Marker is intentionally designed to inform people about the locale and to inspire a journey through Midtown BID’s network.
+We want people to utilise the wayfinding aspect to connect with Midtown BID’s locations and our vision is that this acts as the first of several similar kiosks, creating an inspirational walking route through the City.

 The kiosk incorporates an air quality monitoring unit which will be connected to the wider network and live data can be displayed on the screen.
 In addition, a water filling station will be situated within the form in a way which prevents vandalism or accidental damage.
 Furthermore, the construction material for the kiosk has been carefully considered to ensure that it is resilient, durable and maintenance-free.
 Stainless steel and solid paper composite, both made from recycled materials, are durable and have a lower environmental impact than other material options.